aeternity/aepp-sdk-python/README.md

 The oracle operator will want to publish their oracle using a description how to talk to their oracle.
 All that has to be done is to create a corresponding `OracleQuery` class.
-Normally it's in the interest of the oracle operator to do this, but you can also implement this yourself:
+Normally it's in the interest of the oracle operator provide this for you, but you can also easily implement this yourself in the case that the operator did not.

 ```python
 from aeternity import OracleQuery

 class WeatherOracleQuery(OracleQuery):
     oracle_id = 'deadbeef...'  # query_id of the oracle as published by the operator
     query_fee = 4      # these are the same values as the Oracle